winsoft666/zoe/README.md

 ```

 #### 1.2 cpprestsdk
-`EasyFileDownload` depend on pplx that give you access to the Concurrency Runtime, a concurrent programming framework for C++, pplx is a part of `cpprestsdk` library.
+`Teemo` depend on pplx that give you access to the Concurrency Runtime, a concurrent programming framework for C++, pplx is a part of `cpprestsdk` library.

 Install via vcpkg:
 ```